pozhara/arcade-slate/README.md

 I decided not to write user stories for backend as all of them are covered in frontend's user stories.

-Link to frontend's user stories in readme -

 Link to project's issues - [Arcade Slate's issues](https://github.com/pozhara/arcade-slate/issues)

 Link to project board - [Arcade Slate project board](https://github.com/users/pozhara/projects/13)